makman568/algofun/pq/consensus_message_volume.md

 | Cert  | 1,500          | **≈ 232** |
 | Next  | 5,000          | **≈ 476** |

-Telemetry in `consensus_message_volume_empirical.md` matches these expectations after accounting for threshold
-termination: relays observe ~280-340 soft votes and ~130-165 cert votes per round, even before next votes are logged.
-The prediction for next votes (330-470) will be testable once next-vote instrumentation lands, and it already reflects the hundreds of mid-tier accounts that regularly emit at least one next vote.
+These mathematical expectations are validated by on-chain telemetry from the `consensus_messages.csv` log file, which shows that relays observe **~280-340 soft votes** and **~130-165 cert votes** per round after accounting for threshold termination (which stops propagation before all expected voters appear).
+The prediction for next votes (330-470) is derived from the same mathematical model and will be testable once next-vote instrumentation lands.

 #### Total Per Normal Round